Skip to main content

 To ensure secure access to Flow gRPC (Access API), users are required to authenticate themselves.
 This authentication process is necessary before utilizing any method.
 QuickNode endpoints consist of two crucial components: the endpoint name and the corresponding token.
 Users will need to use these two components to configure a gRPC client with authentication credentials before they make any method calls.

-Throughout this documentation, we will call a getAccessClientWithBasicAuth function that will demonstrate how to handle authentication and is used in each code sample.
-Here is the code implementation of the getAccessClientWithBasicAuth function as well as a basicAuth implementation of RPC credentials:
+The getAccessClientWithBasicAuth function demonstrates how to handle authentication using Basic Authentication, which encodes the credentials as base64.
+Below is the code implementation of the getAccessClientWithBasicAuth function as well as the basicAuth implementation of RPC credentials:

 import (